Frequently Asked Questions

 Some of our customers use our active learning kits as a complement to specimen dissection whereas other customers use our kits as a replacement for dissection.
 Both of these groups of customers find the kits to be effective for their particular use!

-For educators who use dissections in their class, our kits are a great complement to dissection because they help students gain a general conceptual understanding of the anatomy, how the parts relate to each other through color coding, how they fit together through easy assembly and disassembly, and how they move through motion simulation activities.
+For educators who use dissections in their class, our kits are a great complement to dissection because they help students gain a general conceptual understanding of the anatomy, how the parts relate to each other through color coding, how they fit together through assembly and disassembly, and how they move through motion simulation activities.
 These learning objectives are difficult (if not impossible) with preserved specimens.